cocos-creator/docs-3d-deprecated/en/material-system/effect-syntax.md

 mat.initialize({ effectName: 'builtin-standard' }); // now `mat` is a valid standard material
 ```

-**Note**: The builtin effects of the editor are located directly inside the `assets/effects` folder in the internal database, so the effect names don't contain a path.
+> **Note**: the builtin effects of the editor are located directly inside the `assets/effects` folder in the internal database, so the effect names don't contain a path.

 Select the material in the **Assets** panel, and then you can see all currently available effect names in the `Effect` property drop-down list in the **Inspector** panel.